Greatest Hits (1992 Samantha Fox album)

-Greatest Hits is the first greatest hits album by English singer Samantha Fox.
-It was released on 14 September 1992 by Jive Records.
-The album contains material from Fox's first four studio albums, a previously unreleased song and two non-album B-sides.
+Greatest Hits is the first greatest hits album by English singer Samantha Fox, released on 14 September 1992 by Jive Records.
+It contains material from Fox's first four studio albums—Touch Me (1986), Samantha Fox (1987), I Wanna Have Some Fun (1988) and Just One Night (1991)—plus a previously unreleased song and two non-album B-sides.
 An accompanying music video compilation was released on VHS on 21 September 1992.